ncatlab/nlab-content/pages/9/2/3/0/329/content.md

 ## 2-categories as sesquicategories

 The fine-grained description in the [previous subsection](/nlab/show/strict+2-category#detailedDefn) can be concisely repackaged by saying that a 2-category is a [[sesquicategory]] that satisfies the interchange axiom, i.e., the last axiom (12) which gives the horizontal composite construction.
-This description is essentially patterned after the "five rules of functorial calculus" introduced by [Godement](#Godement) for the special case [[Cat]].
+This description is essentially patterned after the "five rules of functorial calculus" introduced by [Godement (1958)](#Godement58) for the special case [[Cat]].

 So to say it again, but a little differently: a sesquicategory consists of a category $K$ (giving the $0$-cells and $1$-cells) together with a functor